melalj/gsheet-api/README.md

 # You can add your environement variables in a .env file
 yarn start
 # the api will be available on http://localhost:3000/
+# You can customize the port with the environmenet variable PORT
 ```

 ## API endpoints